Day 1

 Riding: No riding.

 You will be met upon arrival at Salta airport and transferred to your hotel in downtown Salta.
 This afternoon you are free to rest or explore the town.
-In the evening you will have dinner at the restaurant Pena Los Cardones, where guitarists play traditional folklore music whilst you dine on regional food and wine.
-Overnight Solar de la Plaza hotel or similar
+In the evening you will have dinner at a typical Pena, where guitarists play traditional folklore music whilst you dine on regional food and wine.
+Overnight Almeria hotel or similar

 Day 2